Meet Confidently in Grand Rapids

 What is open for business in Grand Rapids?

 Almost everything!
 We have worked with our attractions, hotels, restaurants and other businesses to incorporate these guidelines, promote regular and thorough sanitation, and develop additional ways to stay healthy.
 We advise you to check the website or social media channels of any business you wish to visit or engage for details on their hours, capacity limits and safety protocols.
 We look forward to welcoming meeting and event attendees back to Grand Rapids.

 Are Grand Rapids hotels open?

-Hotels are ready to welcome all guests traveling to the area.
-Please check with the hotel for details on specific amenities availability.
+Hotels are open and ready to serve guests traveling to the area.
+Please check with the hotel for the availability of specific amenities, including meeting space.
 A safe guest experience is a top priority, and best practices for cleaning and sanitation are being implemented to minimize the risk of transmission of the COVID-19 virus.
 Contact the hotel directly for a list of specific sanitation and cleaning procedures.